 Additionally, the maintenance is greatly improved as each item can be easily serviced.
 For example, Atec’s design of the filter housing for a trailer prevents spillage because it is a vertical filter housing on its own skid.
 The top cover and filter can be removed easily without spills.

 The Cabin is a durable and ergonomic data acquisition and storage unit complete with Atec’s own state-of-the-art ADAQ™ Data Acquisition System.
+We offer large superquiet cabins that are forklift movable, and smaller wheeled cabins that are much improved from older cabs.
 Atec assembly personnel, inspectors and technicians complete all the wiring in the cabin in-house.
 This saves our customers the time and money of having to hire a limited field crew.
-This cabin, along with ADAQ™ software and Atec’s Throttle, are all standard products for Atec.
+This cabin, along with ADAQ™ software and Atec’s Throttle, are all standard, supported products for Atec.
 EDACS (for F404/F414 and F110), ENDAS II, FADAS, JETI/SETI/TPTI, PC4, and other systems can also be impressively hosted.

 Atec’s CASP™ Air Start System

 The CASP™ Air Start System, which replaces the obsolete A/M32-60 cart, supplies cold air instead of hot turbine exhaust, thus improving the life of the start components of the engine.
 It has redundant air compressors inside.
 Atec’s CASP has been improved for years of field usage and can be serviced and supplied from COTS dealers worldwide.